Northern Illinois Huskies football

 The Northern Illinois Huskies football team are a college football program representing Northern Illinois University (NIU) in the Football Bowl Subdivision (FBS) of college football.
 NIU football plays its home games at Huskie Stadium on the campus of the Northern Illinois University in DeKalb, Illinois.

-The Huskies compete in the Mid-American Conference (MAC) as a member of the West Division, where they have won six championships in 1983, 2011, 2012, 2014, 2018, and 2021.
+The Huskies compete in the Mid-American Conference (MAC), where they have won six championships – in 1983, 2011, 2012, 2014, 2018, and 2021.
 They have played in twelve post-season bowl games since 2004, most notably the 2013 Orange Bowl.

+The Huskies have agreed to move to the Mountain West Conference as a football-only member in 2026.